-- Teachers communicate with parents as needed; telephone, e-mail, letter, etc. - Evenings in Education nights will be presented by all classes. - Monthly newsletters, generated by teachers, will be sent to parents. - An elementary calendar of up and coming events will be sent each month to all families in the district. - Parent/Teacher conferences will be held in the fall. - Our resource library is open to all students and parents. - Mid-terms will be mailed to all parents. - Fourth, Fifth, and Sixth grade students will receive progress sheets as needed. - Testing results will be sent to all parents. - Parents are invited to discuss testing results with their child's teacher, Mrs. Grissom or Mrs. Shipman. - Testing results will be discussed with the Board.
+- Teachers communicate with parents as needed; telephone, e-mail, letter, etc. - Evenings in Education nights will be presented by all classes. - Classroom newsletters, generated by teachers, will be sent to parents. - An elementary calendar of up and coming events will be available to parents on the school web page with copies also available in the office. - Parent/Teacher conferences will be held in the fall. - Our resource library is open to all students and parents. - Mid-terms will be mailed to all parents. - Fourth, Fifth, and Sixth grade students will receive progress sheets as needed. - Testing results will be sent to all parents. - Parents are invited to discuss testing results with their child's teacher, Mrs. Grissom or Mrs. Shipman. - Testing results will be discussed with the Board.